Disney CEO Bob Iger steps down in surprise announcement

 Colin Gillis, director of research at Chatham Road Partners, said the choice of Chapek seems solid because his parks division has had success.

 Chapek said that while he has not led television networks or streaming services, his background in consumer-oriented businesses should help.
-Chapek and Iger both stressed that Disney would continue to follow the direction it had been.
+Chapek and Iger both stressed that Disney would continue on the direction it had already been taking.

-Iger became chief executive of Disney in 2005 after a shareholder revolt by Roy E. Disney led to the ouster of longtime chief Michael Eisner.
-Iger steered Disney through successful acquisitions of Lucasfilms, Marvel, Pixar and other brands that became big moneymakers for Disney.
+Disney is facing challenges to its traditional media business as cord-cutting picks up, meaning less fees from cable and satellite companies to carry Disney networks such as ABC, ESPN and Freeform.
+Disney’s own streaming services require the company to forgo money in licensing revenue, although the company is betting that money from subscriptions will eventually make up for that.

+In the short term, Disney parks in Hong Kong and Shanghai, China, remain closed because of the coronavirus outbreak.
+In a CNBC interview, Chapek said the outbreak may be a “bump in the road,” but he said the company could weather it given “affinity for the brand.”

+Iger’s appointment as CEO in 2005 had been accompanied by controversy and protest from dissident shareholders Roy E. Disney and Stanley Gold.
+But he has come to be seen as a golden-boy top executive, and even someone who could run for president.

+Iger told Vogue in 2018 that he had started seriously exploring a run for president because he is “horrified at the state of politics in America today,” but the Fox deal stopped his plans.
+Oprah Winfrey told Vogue that she “really, really pushed him to run.”

-Iger, a former weatherman, joined broadcaster ABC in 1974, 22 years before Disney bought the network.
+Iger, a former weatherman, joined ABC in 1974, 22 years before Disney bought the network.

 At ABC, Iger developed such successful programs as “Home Improvement,” “The Drew Carey Show,” and “America’s Funniest Home Videos” and was instrumental in launching the quiz show “Who Wants to Be a Millionaire.”
-He was also criticized for cancelling well-regarded but expensive shows such as “Twin Peaks,” “China Beach,” and “thirtysomething.”
+He was also criticized for cancelling well-regarded but expensive shows such as “Twin Peaks” and “thirtysomething.”

-Iger’s appointment as CEO had been accompanied by controversy and protest from dissident shareholders Roy E. Disney and Stanley Gold.
-But he has come to be seen as a golden-boy top executive, and even someone who could run for president.
+Since Iger became CEO, Disney’s stock price has risen fivefold.
+Its stock fell more than 2% in extended trading following the announcement, on top of a broader market selloff on virus fears during regular trading.

 Chapek, 60, is only the seventh CEO in Disney history.
 Chapek was head of the parks, experiences and products division since it was created in 2018.
 He was previously head of parks and resorts and before that president of consumer products.